 The Summer Scholars grants may be applied to summer academic programs at the following colleges and universities.
 The Joyce Ivy Foundation works in partnership with these programs.
 Courses are two-weeks or longer in length, and in some cases students are eligible to receive college credit.
 1-week programs and online programs are not eligible for Summer Scholars grants.

 - Eligible programs: Summer in the City

-- Eligible programs: Pre-College Courses, Environmental Leadership Lab, Brown Leadership Institute, Summer Session Credit Courses
+- Eligible programs: Pre-College Courses, Environmental Leadership Lab (Rhode Island location only), Brown Leadership Institute, Summer Session Credit Courses

 - Eligible programs: Architecture, Art & Design, Business, Computer/Info Science, Dual Programs, Engineering, Environmental Studies, History & Politics, Humanities, Law & Government, Medicine, Psychology, Research & Science, Vet Med/Animal Science

 - Eligible programs: Two-week, three-week, and six-week programs